Tracira

 Tracira has a native Make app.
 Add monitoring to any scenario with a single module, no HTTP setup required.

-Add the Log Execution module to your scenario
+Add the Send an output module to your scenario

 In your scenario, click + after the module that generates the AI output.
-Search for Tracira and select Log Execution.
+Search for Tracira and select Send an output.
+Tracira is an official Verified Make app, available to every Make account with nothing to install.

 Connect your workspace